-(1) The Company has a 52 or 53 week fiscal year which ends on the Saturday nearest to the last day of October in each year.
+(1) CIENA has a 52 or 53 week fiscal year which ends on the Saturday nearest to the last day of October in each year.
 For purposes of financial statement presentation, each fiscal year is described as having ended on October 31.
 Fiscal 1994, 1995, 1997, and 1998 comprised 52 weeks and fiscal 1996 comprised 53 weeks.

 MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS

-The following discussion and analysis should be read in conjunction with "Selected Supplemental Consolidated Financial Data" and the Company's supplemental consolidated financial statements and notes thereto included elsewhere in this report on Form 8-K/A. The information in this Form 8-K/A contains certain forward-looking statements that involve risks and uncertainties.
+The following discussion and analysis should be read in conjunction with "Selected Supplemental Consolidated Financial Data" and the Company's supplemental consolidated financial statements and notes thereto included elsewhere in this report on Form 8-K. The information in this Form 8-K contains certain forward-looking statements that involve risks and uncertainties.
 The Company's actual results may differ materially from the results discussed in the forward-looking statements.
-Factors that might cause such a difference include, but are not limited to, risk factors disclosed in the Company's annual report on Form 10-K for the fiscal year ended October 31, 1998 and risk factors contained in the Company's quarterly reports on Form 10-Q and current reports on Form 8-K files thereafter.
-The information presented in this report is presented as of October 31, 1998 and has not been updated or changed to reflect any events subsequent to that date, other than the acquisition of Lightera Networks, Inc.
+Factors that might cause such a difference include, but are not limited to, risk factors disclosed in the Company's annual report on Form 10-K for the fiscal year ended October 31, 1998 and risk factors contained in the SEC filings thereafter.
+The information presented in this report is presented as of October 31, 1998 and has not been updated or changed to reflect any events subsequent to that date, other than the acquisition of Omnia Communications, Inc.